synflyn28/fcc-frontend/README.md

 This project contains every front-end application I have made for the FreeCodeCamp online web community.
 This package was designed so that a local instance or a cloud instance of my work may be viewable outside of CodePen.io (project link [here](http://codepen.io/synflyn28/)).
+The project is also deployed live on Heroku [here](https://fcc-frontend.herokuapp.com).
 This project is also designed to work with continuous integration tools and all dependencies are handled through Node.js and Bower.

 ## Installation and Running Steps